 Liz joined Kenwood and Evergreen in September of 2019

 as our new Office Administrator.
 Liz is excited to be working as

 the first point of contact with parents on communication,

 enrollment and billing.
 Prior to joining K&E Liz spent 7 years at

 home raising her children, Nathan and Natalie.
 Before becoming

 a mom, Liz worked as an Executive Assistant and Office Manager in the non-profit, educational field.
 As a seasoned administrative professional, Liz brings a passion for organization, children and families!

 Deena is a child psychologist who received her bachelor’s degree in psychology from Binghamton University in New York and her master’s degree and certificate of advanced graduate study in school psychology from the University of Massachusetts-Boston.
-During the summer, as the Head of Counseling Services, Deena is available for campers and staff who need one-on-one help with the issues that can develop over the course of the summer.
+During the summer, as the Director of Camper Care, Deena is available for campers and staff who need one-on-one help with the issues that can develop over the course of the summer.
 She’s a really good listener.
 When she’s not working at Camp she is the school psychologist and special education chairperson at the Paton Elementary School in Shrewsbury, MA.